Scheduling an Edit

 Once you're sure you have all the product you want to edit selected, click on the blue Modify Products button and we'll choose how to edit the product.

 Specifying how you want to edit the products

 On the next page we can choose what about each product we want to edit.
-Since we're going to decrease the prices by 10% we'll make sure that the Price and Change by percent options are selected:
+Since we're going to decrease the prices by 10% we'll make sure that the Price and Decrease by percent options are selected.

 Scheduling an in-app edit

 Once you're satisfied with the results, click on the Schedule Edit button to set up the time and date for the edit.